novaz03/STAGE/README.md

 # STAGE: A Spatio-Temporal Attention and Graph Embedding Framework for Modeling Human Mobility Trajectories

-STAGE reorganizes a collection of exploratory notebooks into a coherent Python package with reusable modules, documentation, and scripts for simulation, visualization, and reporting.
+STAGE reorganizes a collection of exploratory notebooks into a coherent Python package with reusable modules, documentation, and scripts for analysis, visualization, and reporting.

 ## File structure